Chemistry & Biochemistry

 The departmental curriculum is intended to foster an increasing sense of independence in the student.
 Students build a firm understanding of chemical principles in general chemistry (first year) and organic chemistry (second year).
 In the junior and senior years, students take classes from each member of the department who specialize in different areas of chemistry, resulting in chemistry graduates who are well-prepared for graduate school or an industrial career in the sciences.

 Although all majors in the department provide students with pathways to outstanding careers, the Biochemistry major is a popular choice for those students interested in medical school, pharmacy school, or various types of biomedical graduate programs.
 Students complete a rigorous schedule of chemistry, biology and general education courses in order to satisfy the prerequisites of their desired pre-professional program.
 Students generally apply to medical or pharmacy schools after their third or fourth year at Bridgewater, but planning should begin as soon as possible to ensure all criteria are successfully met.
-Interested students should contact the chair of the Department of Chemistry.
+Interested students should contact the chair of the Department of Chemistry and Biochemistry.

 Programs